Iqmalbasori667/Text-Sentiment-Analysis-using-Caicit-and-Hugging-Face/README.md

 Mentee assignment from IBM Advance A.I.

-@ Infinite Learning Course completion of The Art of Prompt Engineering from CognitiveClass.ai
+@ Infinite Learning Course completion of Text Sentiment Analysis using Caicit and Hugging Face from CognitiveClass.ai

 ## Mentee Info 👨‍🎓
 Name : Muhammad Iqmal Basori